Buckingham Palace Security under Review after Breach

 For more information about royal security, including these incidents, see this thread.Filed under British Royals

-Tagged Buckingham Palace, Elizabeth II, Media, Security.
+Tagged Buckingham Palace, Elizabeth II of the United Kingdom, Media, Security.